gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See the [TestKit chapter in the Gradle User Guide](userguide/test_kit.html#sub:test-kit-automatic-classpath-injection) for more information and examples of using this new feature.

-### Initial support for creating Composite Builds
+### Tooling API support for creating Composite Builds

 Up until this release, the only way to retrieve models and execute tasks from the Tooling API was through the [ProjectConnection API](javadoc/org/gradle/tooling/ProjectConnection.html).
 This API was limited to a single connection to a single project in a build (regardless if the build was multi-project or single-project).
 This makes it difficult and expensive to retrieve information about each project in a build.

 For Composite Build, we need a way to retrieve multiple models from a group of Gradle builds (each of which may be a single project or multiple projects).
 We also need a way to execute tasks in the context of a composite.
 In the future, we'll use the composite context to identify dependency substitutions that should be made and correctly wire together task dependencies.
+Eventually, composite builds will allow you to use different versions of Gradle in each build and execute tasks across projects in the composite from the command-line.

 We have introduced a new [GradleConnection API](javadoc/org/gradle/tooling/connection/GradleConnection.html), which will eventually replace `ProjectConnection`.